hsinmutsai/personal-web/index.md

 <h2> What I do </h2>
 * __Research__: I enjoy designing and buidling prototypes and doing hands-on work by myself and with my students.
 Topics I am interested in include communications and positioning using light, sensing with mobile systems and within cars, and wireless communications and networking in general.
 See my research page.
 * __Digital Learning__: I spent a portion of my time leading a <a href="http://www.dlc.ntu.edu.tw/tech/">team</a> at NTU's <a href="http://dlc.ntu.edu.tw/">Digital Learning Center</a> to develop the university's next-generation learning platform - <a href="http://www.dlc.ntu.edu.tw/online_resources-ntu-cool/">NTU COOL</a>.
-See our <a href="https://youtu.be/5nE1Hq4fXO8">promotion video</a>!
+See a <a href="https://youtu.be/tW_Edaqv5BM">recent video</a> about us!
-* __NASA__: I lead a group of undergraduate students, called NASA (Network Administration and System Administration), to maintain the IT infrastructure in our department.
+* __NASA__: In 2012, I founded a team with mainly undergraduate students, called NASA (Network Administration and System Administration), to maintain the IT infrastructure in our department.
+Currently I am still teaching a course to train these students.
 * __NTU CSIE TRAIN__: I am helping with the department's <a href="https://train.csie.ntu.edu.tw" target="_blank">information system training program</a> opened to the public.
 We are in the progress of developing the blended (digital + traditional) learning curriculum.